ademhoxha/mongodb-repository/README.md

 The `ret` and the `err` objects are the `mongoose` `ret` and `err` objects [(doc)](https://mongoosejs.com/docs/queries.html).
 ## Performances and Best Practies
-The repository and the connection associated to it will be created on the fly just when a CRUD operation is called.
+The repository and the connection associated to it will be created on the fly just when a [CRUD operation](#CRUD-Operations) is invoked.
 After the operation execution the connection will be closed if a [prototype connection strategy](#Prototype-Connection-Strategy) was choosed, otherwise the connection will stay open untill the [(close singleton connection method call)](#Singleton-Connection-Strategy).

 **Remember that the singleton connection strategy is associated to the url and not to the schema.
 So only one singleton connection can be opened for a specific url.**
 ```javascript